Hiking Colombia’s most epic trails: Grab your walking boots for these 11 hikes

 After hiking Colombia’s tallest waterfall trail, you must – MUST – stop for a lunch at the Cuban restaurant next to the trail entrance.
 If push the boat out and order a mojito, the owner with even do a dance for you.

 The red desert is signposted but if you speak/understand Spanish it can be worthwhile to hire a local guide to take you around; that way you’ll get a full explanation of the trails.
-All in all, Tatacoa is a must-see and perfect for those who want to go hiking but fancy a change from the lush green mountain hikes that are popular throughout Colombia.
+All in all, Tatacoa is a must-see and perfect for those who want to get hiking Colombia but fancy a change from the lush green mountain hikes that are popular throughout the rest of the country.

 The Lost City (La Ciudad Perdida) is an ancient city and archaeological site in the North of Colombia.
 The city is located in the Sierra Nevada de Santa Marta mountain range, and can only be reached by foot.
 This makes the Lost City Trek a popular multi-day hike and a must-do activity when travelling to Colombia.